dougspeed/MegaPRS/README.md

+###
+Installation

-To install MegaPRS, open R, then type
+MegaPRS is a package for the statistical software R. To install MegaPRS, open R and type
 ```
 remotes::install_github("dougspeed/MegaPRS")
 ```